-Zia, an AI-powered assistant available at the top two tiers, helps your team collect customer data, write documents or find helpful information such as sales numbers to make everyone’s job easier.
-Zia analyzes when each client usually opens emails, answers calls, or visits your website, and then suggests the best time to contact them.
+Zia, an AI-powered assistant available at the top two tiers, can help your team collect customer data, write documents and find helpful information such as sales numbers to make everyone’s job easier.
+Zia analyzes when each client usually opens emails, answers calls or visits your website, and then suggests the best time to contact them.
 The intelligent assistant can also streamline your sales efforts by predicting which deals are most likely to close soon, letting your team members focus on those deals and delegate tasks accordingly.

 Zoho customers are provided with personalized onboarding help through a specialist.
 Your support specialist will walk you through your tailored implementation plan in a series of one-on-one meetings to help you set up and configure the platform to your needs.

 If you require any additional help or prefer to hand the implementation over to Zoho, the company offers a “jump-start” service that costs between $2,000 and $8,000, with 10 to 40 hours of work done by a dedicated expert.

 Zoho has Basic, Classic, Premium and Enterprise customer service plans.
 The Classic plan is free and includes live chat and toll-free support eight hours a day, five days a week.
 The Premium option, which costs 20 percent of your license fee, adds remote assistance, product onboarding, configuration assistance and 24-hour support five days a week.
 The Enterprise option costs 25 percent of your license fee and provides support within one hour, 24 hours a day, seven days a week.
 It also gives you access to a technical account manager and quarterly reporting with recommendations.